Staying long enough to disappear.

 I am drawn to moments that sit just outside of focus, subtle shifts in light, repeated structures, gestures that register only if you pause long enough.
 What is overlooked is not incidental, it is often what holds everything together.

 I do not stage scenes or chase drama.
-I work with distance, repetition, and restraint, allowing images to hold their position rather than explain themselves.
+I work with distance, repetition, and restraint — images that ask more than they answer.

 When people appear, they are incidental.
 They confirm presence, not narrative.

-I am less interested in nostalgia than in what persists quietly after purpose comes into question.
+I am less interested in nostalgia than in what persists after purpose comes into question.

 Contact